bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Reno-Friendly Region {#Reno-friendly}

-Reno TCP performs well in certain types of networks, for example, under short RTTs and small bandwidths (or small BDPs).
-In these networks, CUBIC remains in the Reno-friendly region to achieve at least the same throughput as Reno TCP.
+Reno performs well in certain types of networks, for example, under short RTTs and small bandwidths (or small BDPs).
+In these networks, CUBIC remains in the Reno-friendly region to achieve at least the same throughput as Reno.

 The Reno-friendly region is designed according to the analysis in
 {{FHP00}}, which studies the performance of an AIMD algorithm with an